geoserver/geoserver/doc/en/user/source/extensions/inspire/using.rst

 Once on the WFS or WCS configuration page, there will be a block titled :guilabel:`INSPIRE`.
 If you enable the checkbox shown above this section will have the following additional settings:

 * :guilabel:`Language` combo box, for setting the Supported, Default, and Response languages
+* :guilabel:`Other Supported Languages` area for setting Supported Languages
 * :guilabel:`Service Metadata URL` field, a URL containing the location of the metadata associated with the WFS or WCS
 * :guilabel:`Service Metadata Type` combo box, for detailing whether the metadata came from a CSW (Catalog Service) or a standalone metadata file
 * :guilabel:`Spatial dataset identifers` table, where you can specify a code (mandatory), a namespace (optional) and a metadata URL (optional) for each spatial data set the WFS or WCS is offering